whitfin/dot-notes-js/README.md

 ### Compatibility

-`dot-notes` is built on [TravisCI](https://travis-ci.org/zackehh/dot-notes) on every commit using Node v0.10.x - v4.x, and I intend to maintain compatibility with all of these versions (due to dot-notes being pure JavaScript at this point).
+`dot-notes` is built on [TravisCI](https://travis-ci.org/zackehh/dot-notes) on every commit using Node v0.10.x -> stable and I intend to maintain compatibility with all of these versions (due to dot-notes being pure JavaScript at this point).
 After each build, all results are sent to [Code Climate](https://codeclimate.com/github/zackehh/dot-notes) for analysis.

 ### Getting Started

 `dot-notes` lives on [npm](https://www.npmjs.com/package/dot-notes), so just install it via the command line and you're good to go.
 There are no dependencies either, so it should be pretty fast to download in your production environment (there *are* dev dependencies).

 ```bash
 $ npm install --save dot-notes